bbenz/allaroundazure/content/post/2020-08-20-securing-our-serverless-apps-on-azure.md

 {{< video "YouTubeShortCode" >}}

+NOTE: The links need changed to blog short codes

 Let's take a look at how to secure up our Serverless Applications on Azure.
 We'll deploy a purposely un-secure app, then we'll wear two hats.
 First we'll put on our black hat and attack the system to see how an attacker may 'hack' in-secure serverless apps.
 Then we'll flip over tot he blue team and look at fixing the issues and make our app more robust!

 ### Useful Links